wangby511/System-Design-Architecture-and-Infra/aws-related.md

 * You would like to allow same message to be processed in multiple ways.

 * Multiple subscribers are needed.
+(When multiple consumers need notifying, and a push message is required.
+When the message needs publishing to a variety of consumers.)

 Choose SQS if: